ng-workshops/angular-demo-app-starter/README.md

 https://nrwl.io/nx

+### Internationalization

+- [Angular i18n](https://angular.io/guide/i18n) The build in solution for internationalization from Angular
+- [NGX-Translate](http://www.ngx-translate.com) A more dynamic approach for internationalization from the community
+- [ngx-translate-extract](https://github.com/biesbjerg/ngx-translate-extract) Extracts localizations keys from the app and saves them in json files for each language
+- [POEditor](https://poeditor.com) Online localization management platform
+- [BabelEdit](https://www.codeandweb.com/babeledit) Translation editor spezialized for web apps

 ### Tools

 - [Augury](https://augury.angular.io) Chrome Extension for debugging and profiling Angular apps
 - [ngrev](https://github.com/mgechev/ngrev) Tool will generate a graphical representation of the component structure of your Angular app
 - [Angular Console](https://angularconsole.com) The UI for the angular-cli

+### Styling

+- [Icons](https://icomoon.io/#home) Icon sets and an app to transform svg icons into a font
+- [Refactoring UI](https://refactoringui.com) Design Tips and an ebook for with guide to to refactor existing designs
+- [Animate.css](https://daneden.github.io/animate.css/) Collection of css animations

 ### Authentication